yatharthb97/fluorosim/Notes/Theory.md

 \end{align}
 $$

-This sets the diameter of the particle to unity.
-Note that equation ($\ref{thermal_ene_conv}$) can also be solved with a constant temperature $T$.
-And also immediately leads to non-dimensionalization of the potential energy equations and distance equations:
+This sets the diameter of the particle in reduced units to unity.
+Note that equation ($\ref{thermal_ene_conv}$) can be solved with a constant temperature $T$.
+These equations lead immediately to non-dimensionalization of the potential energy equations and distance equations:
 $$
 \begin{align}
 U &= U^{*}k_{B}T = U^{*}\epsilon\\